The Oregon Coast trail is now available in an app, with the full trail route available for offline navigation!

 - I will add notes and submit new waypoints as I go.
 I hope others will do the same.

-Bottom line: The free version is worth a download, even if I can only use it in town.
-I bought a membership so I could evaluate the app and write this blog.
+Bottom line: The free version is definitely worth a download.
+I bought a membership so I could evaluate the app on the trail and write this blog.
 I’ve seen enough to decide I will keep it and renew my membership next year.